Back

 Elderly population:

-Liver damage (see section 5.2):
+Hepatic impairment (see section 5.2):

-No dose reduction is required in patients with mild to moderate renal impairment
+No dose reduction is required in patients with mild to moderate renal impairment.

-Pediatric population:
+Paediatric population:

 For oral use and for short-term use only.
 The bottle should be shaken well before use.

-Hypersensitivity to the active substance or to any of the excipients listed in point 6.1.
+Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.

 History of bronchospasm, asthma, rhinitis, angioedema or urticaria associated with the use of acetylsalicylic acid (ASA) or other non-steroidal anti-inflammatory drugs (NSAIDs).